-If you’ve experienced significant, unplanned weight loss from a health condition like Celiac Disease, or other situation, you can use Growing Naturals’ rice or pea protein to make a weight gaining food.
+If you’ve experienced significant, unplanned weight loss from a health condition like Celiac Disease or you are just wanting to put on some weight, you can use Growing Naturals’ rice or pea protein to help you reach your goals.

-Although this is a surefire way to get lots of calories in and gain weight—this is also a very good way of developing heart disease or other heart-related condition.
+Although this is a surefire way to get lots of calories in and gain weight—this is also a good way of developing heart disease or other health-declining conditions.
 Most junk food is very high in calories and fat with very few (if any) beneficial nutrients like vitamins, minerals, fiber, healthy fats, etc. It’s alright to enjoy some cake occasionally (if you choose to); just don’t rely solely on these high-calorie no-nutrient foods for gaining weight.

 Using the rice or pea protein powder, you can make a healthy, high calorie meal replacement or “snack” for in between meals.
 This can be in the form of a shake/smoothie or other recipe of choice.
 Need ideas?
 Check out our recipe section.
 Otherwise, here are some key tips:

 Fats contain 9 calories per gram compared to carbs and protein at 4 calories per gram.
 So they pack a lot of calories in “a little space.”
 Choose healthy fats which are mostly from plant-based sources and contain no saturated fat or cholesterol:

 - Coconut oil

 Can’t have fats?
 Try dried fruits or fruit juice.